Waldorf Salad fans rejoice!

 Fear not!
 This recipe is nothing like that.

-This version of a Waldorf Salad was born in MoM’s kitchen on a day we were having Roast Pork.
-Rather than produce apple sauce and then a salad, I decided to combine the two.
+In fact, this Waldorf Salad was born on a day we were having a Sunday lunch that included a lovely big roll of Roast Pork.
+There was going to be loads of pork crackling and that would be quite enough fat for the family!
+So rather than produce apple sauce and then a salad, we decided to combine the two.

 The great thing about this recipe is that you can add and subtract as much as you like.
 This salad made enough for 6 adults with a little left over for the kids who are old enough to eat salad.